seiyria/Types-of-Mania/README_MOD.txt

 Please note that not all enemies have Lv in their internal name, so this method captures a lot of creatures, but isn't fool-proof.

+You can also capture enemies by their internal id.
+Here are some examples:

+specific:
+  ENEMYBOSS_01_01: # first FullmetalHugger fight
+    hp: 3

+  ENEMYBOSS_01_02: # second FullmetalHugger fight
+    hp: 4

+  ENEMYBOSS_01_03: # third FullmetalHugger fight
+    hp: 5

+This would scale the `FullmetalHugger` creatures HP progressively with each fight.

 # GitHub Repository
 -------------------